cdpearsontx/tech-writing-portfolio/flyers.md

-# Optimizing Event Flyers for Accessibilty
+# Optimizing Event Flyers for Accessibility

 _A step-by-step guide on designing, formatting, and exporting accessible event flyers_